zhangyanyu0722/video-zhangyanyu0722/task1/README.md

 </p>
 So the CPU ussage has 4 columns.

 - During run the FFmpeg command, the total CPU% reach 90%.
-But from the CPU ussage columns, we can easily see the first and third threads only use about 40%.
-It means the Dual-core four-thread CPU has total 200% CPU ussages.
+But from the CPU ussage columns, we can easily see the first and third threads only use about 40%, while the second and fourth nearly 0%.
+It means the Dual-core four-thread CPU has total 400% CPU ussages.

 - Maximum number of FFmpeg operations that can run on your system at the same time is 2.